markov(Y, U, m=None, transpose=False)¶

 m (int, optional) – Number of Markov parameters to output.
 Defaults to len(U).

 transpose (bool, optional) – Assume that input data is transposed relative to the standard Time series data.
-The default value is true for backward compatibility with legacy code.
+Default value is False.

 H – First m Markov parameters, [D CB CAB …]